Explore the categories below to learn more about being emergency prepared at uvu

 Violence Prevention

 UVU is committed to maintaining a safe work environment.
-Given the increasing level of violence in society, UVU has adopted the following guidelines to deal with intimidation, harassment, or other threats of or acts of violence that may occur on its premises.
+Given the violence in society, UVU has adopted the following guidelines to deal with intimidation, harassment, or other threats of or acts of violence that may occur on its premises.

-1. All employees, students, visitors and UVU community members, including supervisors and temporary employees, should be treated with courtesy and respect at all times.
+1. All employees, students, visitors, and UVU community members, including supervisors and temporary employees, should always be treated with courtesy and respect.

-3. All threats of or acts of violence, both direct and indirect, should be reported as soon as possible to your immediate supervisor and University Police.
+3. All threats of or acts of violence, both direct and indirect, should be reported as soon as possible to your immediate supervisor and the UVU Police Department.

 4. All suspicious individuals or activities should be reported as soon as possible to a supervisor and the UVU Police Department at 801-863-5555.